axelmagn/simple-nbclf/README.md

 Simple NaiveBayes Classifier
 ============================

-This is just a toy implementation of a naive bayes classifier in rust.
+This is just a toy implementation of a multinomial naive bayes classifier in rust.